James Sinclair Taylor

-Mahua is Director of Finance and Resources at SignHealth, a national charity working to improve the health and wellbeing for people who are Deaf.
+Mahua is Director of Finance and Resources at SignHealth, a national charity working to improve the health and wellbeing of deaf people.
 She has held senior leadership positions at a number of national charities and social enterprises, working across sectors including health, justice and transport.
 Mahua is also a school governor.